telerik/teststudio-docs/docs/testing-framework/using-mbunit.md

 ##Getting Started Using MbUnit##

-In this section we will walk you through the steps to get you started using Telerik Testing Framework with MbUnit.net.
+In this section we will walk you through the steps to get you started using <a href="https://www.telerik.com/teststudio/testing-framework" target="_blank">Testing Framework</a> with MbUnit.net.

 * Once you have completed installing Telerik Testing Framework on the target machine, start your Visual Studio environment and open your MbUnit.net test library in Visual Studio or create a new one if you are starting from scratch.